burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 It doesn't make sense to implement a move if (1) its speed is worse or the same as copying, (2) This operation is not on the critical execution path in the program.
 You shouldn't use `std::swap` to implement the move.
 It doesn't make any sense.

-**Important rule: move from lvalues ​​is never executed.
+**Important rule: move from LValues is never executed.
 It is copied.**

 The construction `void f(T&&)` takes precedence over `void f(T&)` if both can be called.
 C++11 considers `noexcept` calling any destructor, memory allocation.
 Move self to self - usually not checked because this is not normal behavior.
-Move operations need not be noexcept, but it's preferable.
+Move operations need not be `noexcept`, but it's preferable.

 **The First Scary Thing.
-Handling rvalue refs with std::move**
+Handling RValue refs with std::move**

 The move constructor should be written carefully.
-The fact is `T&& arg` although is an rvalue reference, but in the context of the function body `T&& arg` can be observed as variable, and it makes `arg` as an lvalue.
+The fact is `T&& arg` although is an RValue reference, but in the context of the function body `T&& arg` can be observed as variable, and it makes `arg` as an LValue .
 The most confusing thing about C++11 due to Scott Meyers.

 Therefore, for example, in the initialization list in you copy constructor you need to write `Base(std::move(rhs))`.

-`std::move` - turn any lvalue expression into an rvalue reference. `std::move` could be called `rvalue_cast`.
+`std::move` - turn any LValue expression into an RValue reference. `std::move` could be called `RValue_cast`.

 * In fact std::move() does not move anything.